 How a culture sees abstract ideas (masculinity, virtue, old age, divinity, and so on) is often reflected in its artwork.
-What can two different works of art depicting the same idea, but from different times or places in the Roman world, tell us about how the cultures that produced them?
+What can two different works of art depicting the same idea, but from different times or places, tell us about how the cultures that produced them?

-For this option, you need to choose two works of art from the ancient world that (a) represent the same idea or concept but (b) come either from different periods or from different places in the ancient Roman world.
+For this option, you need to choose two works of art from the ancient world that (a) represent the same idea or concept relating to gender or gender expectations but (b) come either from different periods or from different places in the ancient world.

-In your essay, compare three things that these works have in common, using those comparisons to make an argument about what these two artists believed in and the insights this gives us into the times and places they came from.
+In your essay, compare three things that these works have in common, using those comparisons to make an argument about what these two artists believed in and the insights this gives us into the cultures they came from.